South Africa

 CASES

-As at August 2025, there were no cases on the use of AI in criminal proceedings.
+As at April 2026, there were no reported cases on the use of AI in criminal proceedings.
+There was also no reported jurisprudence addressing the concept of deepfakes.
 But in a civil context, courts have considered fabricated citations generated by AI systems and referred the lawyers who included these hallucinations in their submissions to the Legal Practice Council for investigation.
 For instance:

-In a case concerning the licensing and sale of a previous metals business before the High Court in Johannesburg, Northbound Processing (Pty) Ltd v South African Diamond and Precious Metals Regulatory and Others (2025/072038) [2025] ZAGPJHC 661, the judge discovered “while drafting the judgment” that Northbound’s legal team had cited fictitious case law in their heads of arguments, which had been generated by a legal AI tool called Legal Genius.
+In a case concerning the licensing and sale of a precious metals business before the High Court in Johannesburg, Northbound Processing (Pty) Ltd v South African Diamond and Precious Metals Regulatory and Others (2025/072038) [2025] ZAGPJHC 661, the judge discovered “while drafting the judgment” that Northbound’s legal team had cited fictitious case law in their heads of arguments, which had been generated by a legal AI tool called Legal Genius.
 The judge noted that counsel “apologised unreservedly for the oversight on behalf of Northbound’s legal team”.
-Although “there was no deliberate attempt to mislead the court in relation to the use of incorrect case citations in the heads of argument”, the judge, applying the earlier authority of Mavundla v MEC Department of Co-Operative Government and Traditional Affairs and Others, Case No. 1585/20 (2023) (see below), concluded that it was appropriate to refer the conduct of Northbound’s legal practitioners to the Legal Practice Council for investigation.
+Although “there was no deliberate attempt to mislead the court in relation to the use of incorrect case citations in the heads of argument”, the judge, applying the earlier authority of Mavundla v MEC Department of Co-Operative Government and Traditional Affairs and Others (see below), concluded that it was appropriate to refer the conduct of Northbound’s legal practitioners to the Legal Practice Council for investigation.
+This is one of the first South African court decisions to address the misuse of generative AI in legal proceedings.

 In Mavundla v MEC Department of Co-Operative Government and Traditional Affairs and Others (97940 20224P) [2025] ZAKZPHC 2, the judge in the High Court in Pietermaritzburg considered an application for leave to appeal an earlier ruling.
 Mavundla’s legal team had cited seven fake cases in support of the application.
 The judge highlighted counsel’s duty not to mislead the court, which “should also be able to assume and rely on counsel’s tacit representation that the authorities cited and relied upon do actually exist”.
 The judge noted that “an inordinate amount of legal and judicial resources were spent to find the authorities referred to in court” by Mavundla’s legal team, who denied the use of ChatGPT.
-The judge considered that the circumstances were “significantly more serious” than in the earlier authority of Parker v Forsyth NO and others, Case No. 1585/20 (2023) (see below) and concluded that the matter should be referred to the Legal Practice Council “for investigation and further action” and ordered Mavundha’s lawyers to bear the costs for additional court appearances related to locating the fictitious cases.
+The judge considered that the circumstances were “significantly more serious” than in the earlier authority of Parker v Forsyth NO and others (see below), concluded that the matter should be referred to the Legal Practice Council 'for investigation and further action', and ordered Mavundla’s lawyers to bear the costs for additional court appearances related to locating the fictitious cases.

-In Parker v Forsyth, Case No. 1585/20 (2023), a defamation case before the Regional Court in Johannesburg, Parker’s counsel provided opposing lawyers with a list of allegedly relevant cases.
+In Parker v Forsyth (1585/20) (2023), a defamation case before the Regional Court in Johannesburg, Parker’s counsel provided opposing lawyers with a list of allegedly relevant cases.
 By the time of the hearing, counsel admitted that the cases were inaccessible and had been generated using ChatGPT.
-The judge criticised the lawyers “undue faith in the veracity of the legal research generated by artificial intelligence”, describing their conduct as both “overzealous and careless”.
+The judge criticised the lawyers 'undue faith in the veracity of the legal research generated by artificial intelligence', describing their conduct as both 'overzealous and careless'.
 But the judge accepted that, as the fake cases were shared only with the opposing lawyers, there was no intent to mislead the court, and no punitive costs order was imposed, nor was the conduct referred to the Legal Practice Council.